joshbegley/nyt-latest/previous.md

 `After missing 31 games with an ankle injury, Kuminga scored 18 points and exploded to the rim often.`\
 https://nytimes.com/athletic/6202814/2025/03/14/jonathan-kuminga-warriors-return-injury-kings/

-**Vladimir Putin Met With U.S. Envoy in Moscow, Kremlin Says**\
+**Putin Met With U.S. Envoy and Sent ‘Signals’ for Trump, Kremlin Says**\
-`The diplomatic effort signaled that Russia was keen to keep negotiating with the United States about a cease-fire in Ukraine.`\
+`The talks in Moscow with Steve Witkoff indicated that Russia was keen to keep negotiating with the United States over Ukraine.`\
 https://nytimes.com/2025/03/14/world/europe/russia-ukraine-putin.html